Purdue Online Writing Lab Purdue OWL® College of Liberal Arts

 Write your questions.
 Set up a time to meet with people (you will probably start with at least one in-class interview of another student).
 Ask questions and record the answers.
 Analyze the results.
 Write your essay.
 Start with the question, followed by a summary and analysis of the questions and answers.

-14. How To Write an Interview Paper in APA Format in 10 Steps
+17. How to Write an Interview Paper in APA Format

-15. How To Write An Interview Essay ⚡ Writing Structure And ...
+18. Step-by-Step Guide: How To Write An Interview Essay

 Writing an interview paper requires careful selection of a topic, defining the purpose, finding a suitable interviewee and more.
 Here is a step-by-step guide to help you create a compelling interview essay: 1.
 Identify the purpose of the paper.
 The purpose of your paper will determine your subject, readers and the topics the essay will cover.